andrewjjung47/FSND-P4-Design-A-Game/concentration_game/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Concentration game, which is also commonly known as card matching game, is a guessing game to match a pair of cards among a set of cards laid face down.
+Each game begins with a set of cards (often 52 is used as the standard), and a player can pick two cards to flip.
+If the flipped cards are a pair, then the pair remains face up, but if not, the two cards are flipped back.
+The game is won when all the cards are guessed correctly and face up.
+Maximum number of attempts can be set and if the player fails to flip all the cards within the limit, the game will be lost.
+For this app, only a single player plays the game and tries to reach a good score, which is defined by a ratio of how many attempts are left over how many attempts are allowed.
+'Guesses' are sent to the `make_guess` endpoint which will reply with whether the guess was correct or not.
+If not, the endpoint will tell what the numbers of each cards are.
+Each game can be retrieved or played by using the path parameter
-Many different Guess a Number games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+`urlsafe_game_key`.

 ##Files Included: